 57.4km from Nagano Station on the Hokuriku Shinkansen line

 6.4km from Minami Otari Station on the Oito Line

 13.7km from Hakuba Station on the Oito Line

 Hakuba Cortina is the most northerly ski resort in the Hakuba and Otari valley and close to the border with Niigata Prefecture.
 It is in fact just 36km from the Japan Sea coast in Itoigawa (Niigata).
 The closest expressway exit is Itoigawa IC on the Hokuriku Expressway.
 Most people arriving from the south though will get to the region either from the Nagano IC of the Joshinetsu Expressway (58km) or the Azumino IC on the Nagano Expressway (62km).
 Please note that Azumino IC used to be called Toyoshina IC - it was renamed in October 2012.

-There is a bus from Nagano Station to the Hotel Green Plaza Hakuba (at the base of the resort).
-The charge is 1000 yen for adults and 500 yen for children.
+There is usually a bus from Nagano Station to the Hotel Green Plaza Hakuba (at the base of the ski area).
+The bus route takes about 100 minutes.